 - Advice regarding suitable recreational and sports activities for people with bleeding disorders

 - Advice and treatment for pain management

 - Assistance to determine when an orthopaedic consultation is needed

 - Regular comprehensive assessment to monitor joint status

 Presently, CPHC has an organizational structure where the leadership consists of an executive of 4 people: the President, the Vice-President, the Secretary and the Past President.
 There is an attempt to select representatives from all geographic regions of Canada and also recognized experts in the field of bleeding disorders.

 The present executive consists of:

-CPHC maintains close ties with the Association of Hemophilia Clinic Directors of Canada (AHCDC), the Canadian Association of Nurses in Hemophilia Care (CANHC) and the social worker group.
+CPHC maintains close ties with the Association of Hemophilia Clinic Directors of Canada (AHCDC), the Canadian Association of Nurses in Hemophilia Care (CANHC) and the social worker group (CSWHC).
 CPHC has a representative on the Medical and Scientific Advisory Committee of the Canadian Hemophilia Society.